AlexMercedCoder/MercedUI/readme.md

 quickComponent is a function to help quickly make a component using the MercedElement class.
 You are better of using the MercedElement class to make your components if you need to add addtional class methods or use the adoptedCallback or attributeChangedCallback.

-quickComonent(name, builder, state, reducer, connected, disconnected)
+quickComponent(name, builder, state, reducer, connected, disconnected)

 -   name => the name of component must have a dash like "my-component"
 -   builder => function that returns html template string